-For students who entered HLS in fall 2015 or later – Requirement is 50 hours
+For JD students who entered HLS in fall 2015 or later – Requirement is 50 hours

 Pro bono service may be performed in an approved supervised setting anytime between the start of their 1L year and before spring break of their 3L year, including the summers between law school years.

-For students who entered HLS prior to fall 2015 – Requirement is 40 hours
+For JD students who entered HLS prior to fall 2015 – Requirement is 40 hours

 Pro bono service may be performed in an approved supervised setting beginning in the spring semester of their 1L year and before spring break of their 3L year, including the summers between law school years.

+This requirement is a mandatory component of the JD academic program.
 If students do not meet the requirement, they will not be allowed to graduate and will not be certified for admission to the Bar.
-This requirement is a mandatory component of the academic program.
 Individual state bars may have separate pro bono requirements for admission; all students are advised to check those requirements for any state in which they may seek to practice.

 Meeting the Requirement

-In order to meet the requirement and receive HLS pro bono credit:
+In order to meet the requirement and receive HLS pro bono credit work:

-- Work must be legal and supervised by a licensed attorney;
+- Must be supervised by a licensed attorney;

 - Must be performed by both the supervising attorney and the student on behalf of (1) people who cannot afford, in whole or in part, to pay for legal services; (2) the government; (3) a non-profit organization; (4) a law firm working on a pro bono basis; or (5) a foreign equivalent of any of the above.

-- Must involve the application or interpretation of law, the formulation of legal policy, the drafting of legislation or regulations and/or work done in anticipation of litigation.
+- Must be legal and involve the application or interpretation of law, the formulation of legal policy, the drafting of legislation or regulations and/or work done in anticipation of litigation.

-- Political campaign-related work may be credited toward the requirement under the conditions indicated in the School’s Pro Bono (Section I(K)) and Written Credit for Political Activities (Section I(L)) policies.
+- Work that is related to a political campaign may be credited toward the requirement under the conditions indicated in the School’s Pro Bono (Section I(K)) and Written Credit for Political Activities (Section I(L)) policies.